-If you are facing an imminent shut-off of a vital utility service, such as gas, water, or electric service, or you are having trouble affording your utility bills, there are ways to get help.
+If you're facing an imminent shut-off of a vital utility service, such as gas, water, or electric service, or you're having trouble affording your utility bills, there are ways to get help.
 This article outlines some of the programs and laws available to reduce your utility bills or prevent utility disconnection.

 If you miss one month's utility bill—including a bill for heating oil or gas deliveries—you probably won't hear from the company, unless you have a poor payment history.
 If you ignore a few past-due notices, however, the company will threaten to cut off your service.